jdh8/blueberry-precision/src/slam.md

 # Slam bidding

-I list suggested slam-seeking conventions here.
+Slam bidding involves a stack of conventions for various situations.
+I list them from the general to the specific.

 - Italian control bids, which promise 2nd round controls
 - Non-serious 3NT